 For more on the dangers of fructose, check out Peter Attia’s podcast with Rick Johnson.
 Both of these guys are very intelligent MDs, and they cover the topic brilliantly.

 High sugar diets feed pathogenic bacteria and fungi in the gut.
 These bad bacteria, in turn, damage the fragile gut barrier, creating a condition called leaky gut.

 When someone has leaky gut, food particles leak through the intestinal wall and into the blood.
 The immune system then attacks these food particles, creating more damage, more leaky gut, and the cycle continues.

-In the mouth, sugar feeds bacteria (like Streptococcus mutans) that cause tooth decay.
+Your dentist was right all along.
+Sugar is bad for your teeth.
+It feeds bacteria of the mouth (such as Streptococcus mutans) that cause tooth decay.
 Unsurprisingly, higher sugar consumption is linked to higher rates of cavities in children.

 #8: Kidney disease

 Imagine drinking two liters of Coke after four hours of heated exercise.
 That’s what twelve healthy adults did in a recent study published in the American Journal of Physiology.
 The results revealed a variety of poor biomarkers (like increased creatinine) suggesting the participants had sustained kidney injury.